 There are several ways to make coconut milk yogurt at home.
 Which method you choose will depend on the type of yogurt starter you are working with.

-Heat the coconut milk to approximately 115°F, and let it cool to 110°F. While it is cooling, mix in the thickening agent of your choice.
+Heat the coconut milk to approximately 115°F. As the milk cools to 110°F, mix in the thickening agent of your choice.
 If adding tapioca starch or flour, whisk the starch into a small amount of milk, then mix that portion of milk into the larger portion of milk and mix well to combine.
 If adding gelatin, sprinkle the gelatin into the milk and mix well.

 Once the milk has reached 110°F, add the yogurt starter and mix well to combine.

 Incubate the mixture at 108° to 112°F for 8 to 24 hours.
+Please note: coconut milk generally takes a few hours longer to culture than yogurt made with dairy milk.
+If a more sour yogurt is desired, culture for a longer period.
 While a yogurt maker is generally the easiest way to culture thermophilic varieties of yogurt, if you do not own a yogurt maker, here are a few alternative ways to keep the yogurt at the right temperature: